crownstone/website/business/05-indoor-positioning.md

   - description: We can integrate with building automation or energy management systems.
     image: /images/indoor-positioning-b2b/building.svg
     image-alt: building
-  - description: We can directly integrate with Bluetooth sensors from any nearby Crownstone making any potentional Bluetooth sensor part of your smart building.
+  - description: We can directly integrate with Bluetooth sensors from any nearby Crownstone making any Bluetooth sensor part of your smart building.
     image: /images/indoor-positioning-b2b/sensor.svg
     image-alt: sensor
 areas: